Get ready for your solo adventure

 - Your bank contact details

-If you’re attacked, threatened, feel in danger or have your passport stolen, then contact the local consulate office for advice instead of contacting the local police.
+If you’re attacked, threatened, feel in danger or have your passport stolen, contact the local police for advice.

 And if you have an accident or lose any luggage, contact your travel insurer as soon as possible.
 They’ll advise you on where to get help and assistance.